 Refusing to accept Mr. Waturi’s credo that Life is supposed to be rotten, Joe looks for the end of his crooked road only to find both his true nature and happiness.
 It doesn’t have to happen that way — he’s indeed lucky.
 But even as an entire society is wiped out before his eyes, and not grieved one bit (who mourns people without souls?), Joe hasn’t put it all together.
 He needs a romantic Other to share life with and to keep him straightened out, away from hypochondriac, Bickle-ish Morbid Self-Attention.

 Joe versus the Volcano is of course a Shaggy Dog story.
-Its premise as a hook to keep us wondering how in the Heck it can satisfactorily resolve itself.
+Its premise is a hook to keep us wondering how in the Heck it can satisfactorily resolve.
 Most Shaggy Dogs evade their own premises, or end with their issues ‘meaningfully’ unresolved, as in The Birds.
 The narrative of Joe versus the Volcano definitely paints itself into a corner.
 How can this possibly end, we think.
 Like a Rod Serling twist, what happens at the windup takes on too much weight.

 Tom Hanks’ dialogue line about ‘no crying in baseball’ from A League of Their Own has joined the all-time greatest movie dialogue zingers.
 Joe has a tall stack of winners, by which fans of the film recognize one another: